DrakerDG/RMC-TRACER/README.md

 The primary goals of this repository are:
 - To explore control strategies in simulation
 - To study line-following performance under realistic physical constraints
-- To evaluate PID behavior, speed profiling, and track learning
+- To evaluate PID behavior and speed profiling
 - To provide a reference implementation for experimentation and learning

 This project exists as a supportive and complementary effort to the RMC-TRACER robot ecosystem, offering: